 • Milestones – Spotify playlist counts, award nominations & wins, etc.

-• Follow CTAs (Follow me on Spotify, Facebook, Twitter, Etc)
+• Follow CTAs (Follow me on Spotify, Facebook, Threads, etc)

 Focus On Leverage

-The whole point of having a music release strategy in the first place is to leverage it to get your big picture goals.
+The whole point of having a music release strategy is to leverage it to achieve your big-picture goals.

 14. Strengthen VIP/Industry Connections